-Cancer is a serious complication of coeliac disease.
-Once a patient has followed the gluten-free diet for three to five years, their risk of developing cancer is no greater than that of the general population.
+Lymphoma and small bowel cancer is a serious complication of coeliac disease.
+However, once someone with coeliac disease has been following the gluten-free diet for three to five years, their risk of developing these specific types of cancers is no greater than that of the general population.

 There is no extra risk of infertility problems for most women with coeliac disease who are following a gluten-free diet.
 However, undiagnosed or untreated coeliac disease may be an underlying cause in cases of unexplained infertility so in these cases testing for coeliac disease should be considered.

 Autism spectrum disorder (ASD) is a common developmental disability that affects the way a person communicates and relates to people around them.